Sunshine Coast Chiropractic & Physiotherapy - Open 6 Days A Week

 Physiotherapy for shoulder pain

-Physiotherapy for shoulder pain focuses on the joint, the rotator cuff and getting the movement back.
-A physiotherapist assesses rotator cuff strength, scapular control, capsule stiffness and bursal irritation, then builds a program around what they find.
+Physiotherapy for shoulder pain focuses on the joint, rotator cuff and rehabilitation.
+A physiotherapist will assess rotator cuff strength and integrity, scapular control, capsule stiffness and bursal irritation, then build a targeted program.

 For most shoulder conditions, rehabilitation is the cornerstone of recovery - whether that means strengthening the rotator cuff after a strain, regaining range of motion after frozen shoulder, or retraining scapular movement patterns after impingement.
 Dry needling to the rotator cuff, deltoid and surrounding muscles is often a key part of the acute management.